The Fundraising Checklist: 13 Proof Points for Series A

 by Pete Flint (@PeteFlint).
-Pete is a Managing Partner at NFX, a seed-stage venture firm based in San Francisco.
-NFX also builds free software tools for Founders, like Signal - the fastest way Founders find their intro paths to top VCs.
+Pete is a General Partner at NFX, a seed-stage venture firm based in San Francisco.
+NFX also builds free software tools for Founders, like Signal – the fastest way Founders find their intro paths to top VCs.

 Over the last 10 years, we’ve seen a transformation of the seed and series A financing environment that has changed the game for Founders – the hurdles are now higher.
 To give Founders every chance at success, we’re making public our Series A checklist.
 While it’s focused on raising a top Series A, it’s applicable to all early-stage fundraising.

 Here’s what’s happening that Founders need to understand:

 - Series A rounds have gotten bigger and are being done later on in a company’s lifecycle.

 - To fill this gap and help companies in this formative early stage, seed funds like NFX have also grown bigger and more established as well.

 - Alongside the expansion of capital into each Series A financing, the expectations on companies looking to raise their Series As have heightened.